lisa13tlhv-arch/Crud-app-Auth-playwrightTest/README.md

 ### This website has been modified to be simplier than the original code written by the author for purpose of creating sample automation framework

 ### About Project
-This project is a fullstack CRUD application with login authentication built with React, Express, Nodejs, Mong0DB.
+This project is a CRUD application with login authentication built with React, Express, Nodejs, Mong0DB.

 ## Application Features
 - Login system